 Convinced employers that internships and projects in far-flung locations could be done effectively by students from home;

-Solicited projects from F&ES alumni and friends — including faculty, centers and programs — with financial support from CDO administered funds;
+Solicited projects from F&ES alumni and friends — including faculty, centers and programs — with financial support from CPD administered funds;

 Added over $120,000 to the already large amount of support money for summer experiences.